muzi12888/ComfyUI-PoseKeypoint-Mask/README.md

-# ComfyUI-PoseKeypoint-Mask
+# PoseKeypoint Mask
-ComfyUI Create Mask From PoseKeypoint
+Convert PoseKeypoint to mask, please refer to the example workflow for usage instructions.